 Spirit Presence: As spirits, they can alter their visibility, tangibility, and whether or not they levitate or interact with gravity.

-The Malum are those who achieve strong synchronization with and mastery over a Malicious Manifestation granted by Malice.
+Malums are those who achieve strong synchronization with and mastery over a Malicious Manifestation granted by Malice.

 Any conscious individual is capable of becoming a Malum.
 They must first receive a Malicious Manifestation from Malice.
 Then, they must increase their synchronization to it, generally by becoming more in tune with and expressive of their emotions.
 Generally, they need to use the Manifestation's abilities and push it further, leading to the Manifestation manifesting abilities and forms that are more integrated with the body rather than separate tools or weapons.